Lucía Lapiedra

-Lucía Lapiedra (born Miriam Sanchez on 31 January 1981 in Vallecas, Madrid, Spain) is a former Spanish pornographic actress, who has been called the Queen of Porn.
+Lucía Lapiedra (born Miriam Sanchez on 31 January 1981) is a former Spanish pornographic actress, who has been called the Queen of Porn.

 Biography

 In spite of declaring herself as a pornographic actress at that time, her films were not on sale.
 Months later she appeared in the Spanish mainstream film Torrente 3: El Protector, directed by Santiago Segura and starring along Oliver Stone.

 She participated in the Survivor Spain reality TV show, Perdidos en Honduras, in 2008, and won the competition.